 “Things which matter most must never be at the mercy of things which matter least.” -Johann Wolfgang von Goethe

 Not everything can be important.
 If everything is, nothing is.
 Focus on the most important first while studying, and don’t confuse enthusiasm with importance.
 About a 100 years ago, Italian economist Vilfredo Pareto noticed that 80 percent of the land was in hands of 20 percent of the population.
-The interesting thing is that the Pareto Principle, as it was dubbed, can be applied to all sorts of situations, also studying.
-Ask yourself, what 20 percent of the material will make up 80 percent of my grade?
+The interesting thing is that the Pareto Principle, as it was dubbed, can be applied to all sorts of situations.
+Such as studying.
+Ask yourself, what 20 percent of the material will make up 80 percent of the exam?
 It might be integration on a calculus test, or understanding DNA replication on a microbiology test.
 Whatever it is, try to find it and concentrate all your efforts on those critical few things that will give you the highest return on your investment.

 3. ELIMINATE DISTRACTIONS

 “If you don’t want to slip, don’t go where it’s slippery.” -Alcoholics Anonymous Maxim